 Dallas International University offers a wide variety of Financial Aid opportunities to both undergraduate and graduate students.
-In just one application students can apply for need-based scholarships, work study, tuition discounts and more!
+In just one application students can apply for need-based scholarships and work-study.
 Most qualified applicants receive aid so start your application today.

 Dallas International offers limited work study opportunities to students (up to 100 hrs at $10/hr).
 To be eligible, you must apply for Dallas International financial aid online.
 Indicate your interest by requesting a work study assignment.
 There are a variety of work study opportunities each term.
 Work study is awarded based on financial need.

-The Bachelor of Arts in International Service offers several tuition remission options to reduce tuition costs in addition to Scholarships.
+Students in our BA program are offered several tuition discount options to reduce tuition costs in addition to Scholarships.
 Contact firstname.lastname@example.org if you think you may qualify for one of the discounts below.

-Non-Profit Family Tuition Remission – Dallas International will give a 50% tuition remission for Dallas International students who are children of those serving/working full-time for a faith-based non-profit sending agency.
+Non-Profit Family Tuition Discount – DIU will give a 50% tuition discount for BA-seeking students who are children of those serving/working full-time for a faith-based non-profit sending agency.

 *Dallas International University does not offer federal scholarships or student loans.
 Therefore, there is no need for applying through FAFSA.
 However, students may receive deferments on FSA program loans and be eligible for the Lifetime Learning Scholarship tax credit on their federal taxes.